How to arrange a funeral

 Arranging a funeral for a recently deceased relative or friend is a daunting task, but there is help available.
 We have created this step-by-step guide on how to arrange a funeral to help make this difficult time a little easier.

-If you require the immediate assistance of a funeral director, don’t hesitate to call us on 0800 090 2336.
+If you need help urgently from a funeral director, don’t hesitate to call us on 0800 090 2336.

 1. Find a funeral director